 If there is a place on earth with most cities connected by Metro, Light Rail and Trams, then it is the Ruhr region of Germany.
 Distrita has been there and we give you a guide and rate each of the towns in the region that we have visited.
 Here we bring you our personal comments and pictures from this very interesting part of Germany and Europe.

-Our rating goes from the worst to the best transit town in Ruhr region.
-You can see the verdict our last part of these series of articles.
+In this article, my rating goes from the worst to the best transit town in the Ruhr region.

 Dusseldorf Airport connects Ruhr region

-We arrived in Dusseldorf airport.
+We arrived at Dusseldorf airport.
 A big and messy airport.
-The signs is confusing and we had people asking us where to go as if we were working there!?
-The first odd thing that was easy to notice, is the way escalators prevents you to just pull your bagage easy on the stairs.
-All of the escalators, and also the ones to the skytrain or to the underground train station got big blocking things in front of entrances that gives bad and stressed situations for people that tries to catch a skytrain etc. I don’t understand why its a common thing to make such blocking things in Germany.
+The signs are confusing and we had people asking us where to go as if we were working there!?
+The first odd thing that was easy to notice is the way escalators prevent you to just pull your baggage easy on the stairs.
+All of the escalators, and also the ones to the SkyTrain or to the underground train station got big blocking things in front of entrances that give bad and stressed situations for people that try to catch a SkyTrain etc. I don’t understand why it is a common thing to make such blocking things in Germany.

 Map of Dusseldorf Airport

 So, our very first transit challenge began at the airport of Dusseldorf, because of a quite messy transit and train station location.
 The airport got two different transit options.
-One is the skytrain that takes you to D-Flughafen train station and the other one is regular train that you from D-Flughafen Terminal train station to D-Unterrath station or to the city center.
-But to confuse you even more, D-Unterrath and D-Flughafen train stations are also linked.
-Make sure that you read you thru the signs.
+One is the SkyTrain that takes you to D-Flughafen train station and the other one is a regular train that you from D-Flughafen Terminal train station to D-Unterrath station or to the city center.
+But to confuse you, even more, D-Unterrath and D-Flughafen train stations are also linked.
+Make sure that you read you through the signs.
 Also D-Flughafen and D-Flughafen Terminal isn’t near at all.
 Just look at the map above!

-Tip!: The fastest way to Dusseldorf town, is to take the skytrain to D-Flughafen and then a train to Dusseldorf mainstation.
+Tip!: The fastest way to Dusseldorf town, is to take the SkyTrain to D-Flughafen and then a train to Dusseldorf main station.
 Do not take the train from D-Flughafen Terminal.
-It is only used by local train Line S4, so the trains stops on every station towards Dusseldorf.
-On D-Flughafen, where you can reach by skytrain.
-You can get a much faster train that doesn’t stop on each stations.
-Also if you want to go to other places in the Ruhr region, it is a much wiser choices to go here than taking the train from D-Flughafen Terminal station.
+It is only used by local train Line S4, so the trains stop at every station towards Dusseldorf.
+On D-Flughafen, where you can reach by SkyTrain.
+You can get a much faster train that doesn’t stop at each station.
+Also if you want to go to other places in the Ruhr region, it is a much wiser choice to go here than taking the train from D-Flughafen Terminal station.

-We find it very strange, that those who built these connections choose to build a underground station at the airport.
+We find it very strange, that those who built these connections choose to build an underground station at the airport.
 This confuses more than it helps.
-I had people asking me about the fastest way to Dusseldorf center and thats a bit bad really.
-The automatic line should either go directly to D-Unterrath train station or it should reach Dusseldorf itself.
+I had people asking me about the fastest way to Dusseldorf center and that’s a bit bad really.
+The automatic line should either go directly to the D-Unterrath train station or it should reach Dusseldorf itself.

 D-Unterrath Tram and Train station Experience